Consensys/doc.quorum-key-manager/docs/Concepts/Stores.md

 Depending on the implementation, a key store:

-- Can manage multiple versions of a key.
 - Has advanced capabilities to delete and recover keys.

 You can implement a key store to: